aquariusluo/shielded-expedition/osmosis/IBC_relayer_namada_osmosis.md

 - amount: "98986614"
   denom: uosmo
 ```
-- Shielded transfer from Namada to Osmosis
+- Shielded transfer from "my-spending-key-alias" on Namada to "relayer_osmo" on Osmosis
 ```
 namadac --base-dir ${BASE_DIR_A} \
     ibc-transfer \